Be My Witness Initiative (BMW)

 12th | international ministry project

-Chapel classes are an important part of our student's spiritual development.
+Chapel is an important part of our student's spiritual development.
 Students spend time together in worship, prayer, and the study of God's word.

 Elementary and Secondary have chapel weekly in age-appropriate sessions to engage students with a hunger for the Word of God.
 Messages are delivered by guest speakers from local churches as well as school staff.